Economic history of Japan: Trade with Europe

-Edo period
+Edo period (1603–1868)

 Economic development during the Edo period included urbanization, increased shipping of commodities, a significant expansion of domestic and, initially, foreign commerce, and a diffusion of trade and handicraft industries.
 The construction trades flourished, along with banking facilities and merchant associations.
 Increasingly, han authorities oversaw the rising agricultural production and the spread of rural handicrafts.
 By the mid-18th century, Edo had a population of more than 1 million and Osaka and Kyoto each had more than 400,000 inhabitants.
 Many other castle towns grew as well.
 Osaka and Kyoto became busy trading and handicraft production centers, while Edo was the center for the supply of food and essential urban consumer goods.
 Rice was the base of the economy, as the daimyō collected the taxes from the peasants in the form of rice.
 Taxes were high, about 40% of the harvest.
 The rice was sold at the fudasashi market in Edo.
 To raise money, the daimyō used forward contracts to sell rice that was not yet harvested.
 These contracts were similar to modern futures trading.

 The beginning of the Edo period coincides with the last decades of the Nanban trade period, during which intense interaction with European powers, on the economic and religious plane, took place.
 At the beginning of the Edo period, Japan built her first ocean-going Western-style warships, such as the San Juan Bautista, a 500-ton galleon-type ship that transported a Japanese embassy headed by Hasekura Tsunenaga to the Americas, and then continued to Europe.
 Also during that period, the bakufu commissioned around 350 Red Seal Ships, three-masted and armed trade ships, for intra-Asian commerce.
 Japanese adventurers, such as Yamada Nagamasa, were active throughout Asia.

-In order to eradicate the influence of Christianization, Japan entered in a period of isolation called sakoku, during which its economy enjoyed stability and mild progress.
+To eradicate the influence of Christianization, Japan entered in a period of isolation called sakoku, during which its economy enjoyed stability and mild progress.
 But not long after, in the 1650s, the production of Japanese export porcelain increased greatly when civil war put the main Chinese center of porcelain production, in Jingdezhen, out of action for several decades.
 For the rest of the 17th century most Japanese porcelain production was in Kyushu for export through the Chinese and Dutch.
 The trade dwindled under renewed Chinese competition by the 1740s, before resuming after the opening of Japan in the mid-19th century.

 During the period, Japan progressively studied Western sciences and techniques (called rangaku, literally "Dutch studies") through the information and books received through the Dutch traders in Dejima.
 The main areas that were studied included geography, medicine, natural sciences, astronomy, art, languages, physical sciences such as the study of electrical phenomena, and mechanical sciences as exemplified by the development of Japanese clockwatches, or wadokei, inspired from Western techniques.